How to Get Into UNC Chapel Hill: Acceptance Rate and Strategies

 Who Actually Gets Into UNC-Chapel Hill?

-Let’s look at the demographics of the Class of 2023.
-Geographically, the Class of 2023 was comprised of the greatest numbers of students from the following U.S. states:
+Let’s look at the demographics of the student body.
+One recent freshman class was comprised of the greatest numbers of students from the following U.S. states:

 The fewest number of students came from the following U.S. states:

 Among non-residents, competition is stiffest among those hailing from states with endless streams of qualified applicants (the entire Northeast & the West Coast).
-If you hail from the Deep South like Alabama or Mississippi or a less-populated state like Wyoming or North Dakota, your location is more likely to provide a boost to your admissions chances at UNC-Chapel Hill.
+If you hail from the Deep South like Alabama or Mississippi or a less-populated state like Wyoming or North Dakota, your location is more likely to provide a boost to your admissions chances.

 - Hispanic: 10%

-Looking at the gender breakdown, the Class of 2023 enrolled far more women than men:
+Looking at the gender breakdown, the university enrolls far more women than men:

-UNC-Chapel Hill’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 43.5%.
-This figure is comparable to other powerhouse state universities like the University of Michigan (45%), UVA (43%), and UCLA (37%).
+UNC-Chapel Hill’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 45%.
+This figure is comparable to other powerhouse state universities like the University of Michigan, UVA, and UCLA.

-If you plan on joining the 44,000+ UNC-Chapel Hill hopefuls for the next admissions cycle, you should know the following:
+If you plan on joining the 57,000+ Tarheel hopefuls for the next admissions cycle, you should know the following:

-- UNC-Chapel Hill does not use interviews as part of their evaluation process.
+- The university does not use interviews as part of their evaluation process.

 - If you have a parent (or two) that attended the university, you will get special consideration in the admissions process.
-Over 17% of the Class of 2021 has a mother or father who graduated from UNC-Chapel Hill.
+Over 20% of undergrads have a mother or father who graduated from UNC-Chapel Hill.

 - UNC-Chapel Hill also does not consider “demonstrated interest” so you will not be judged on whether or not you made a campus visit, contacted an admissions officer, etc.

-- Make sure to dedicate sufficient time and effort to the two short supplemental essays required by UNC-Chapel Hill.
-In the 2019-20 cycle, they were as follows:
+- Make sure to dedicate sufficient time and effort to the two short supplemental essays (from the three choices below) required by this school.
+They are as follows: